 Husqvarna support material was distributed and discussed, and whilst the working with a chainsaw manual didn’t exactly match the schedule it was well used by the group in their training courses.

-It was noted that in the event of an incident or accident a SSRA with a blank section for the relevant hazards would be of little use, but what was not explained was a scenario where an accident was entirely unrelated to the hazards chosen to be listed in the small box.
-On training courses we have adopted an extra precaution here to add to the evidence of risk assessment having been part of the course and he main hazards addressed, by photographing student’s work they have noted on white boards.
+It was noted that in the event of an incident or accident an SSRA with a blank section for the relevant hazards would be of little use, but what was not explained was a scenario where an accident was entirely unrelated to the hazards chosen to be listed in the small box.
+On training courses, we have adopted an extra precaution here to add to the evidence of risk assessment having been part of the course and the main hazards addressed, by photographing student’s work they have noted on whiteboards.
 The best approach must surely be a combination of –

 - Comprehensive risk assessment relevant to assessment activity available and referenced to SSRA

 - Hazards specific to site and most significant general hazards reiterated on the form

 - RA discussed and candidate briefed before main assessment starts

 Assessor approval and Technical evaluation were also discussed, and we learned about the efforts to make the process both more transparent (skills are broken down into sections and a score form available) and uniform across the verifier network.
 For new aspiring assessors, a new section has been inserted where they have to ‘assess’ the verifier using a short part of the assessor guidance, helping to ensure those technically able but lacking in interpersonal ability don’t get through and progress to the assessor training parts.